TheTeaCat/CameraThing/README.md

 4. Expand the IO of the ESP32 so I can use a SIM800L and a GPS featherwing at the same time.
 5. Swap out the InceptionV3 tensorflow model for a more accurate, or at least funnier one.
 6. Do some more image processing server-side to correct for white balance in particular.
+7. Make the CameraThing send me text messages when it successfully makes a tweet containing a link to the tweet that was created.